Berkeley-Electroweak-Physics/Mu2e_Inelastic/README.md

 The script is executed by running "Evaluate Notebook".
 The user is prompted to enter the single-nucleon NRET low-energy constants.
 The code expects the LECs to be dimensionless with respect to the weak scale, as defined in Eq.
 (17) of [].
 Any omitted LECs are assumed to be zero.

 # Citation
-If you use this software in your work, please cite
+If you use this software in your work, please cite:

+@article{Mu2e:2022ggl,
+    author = "Abdi, F. and others",
+    collaboration = "Mu2e",
+    title = "{Mu2e Run I Sensitivity Projections for the Neutrinoless $\mu^- \to e^-$ Conversion Search in Aluminum}", eprint = "2210.11380",
+    archivePrefix = "arXiv",
+    primaryClass = "hep-ex",
+    reportNumber = "FERMILAB-PUB-22-749-PPD",
+    doi = "10.3390/universe9010054",
+    journal = "Universe",
+    volume = "9",
+    number = "1",
+    pages = "54",
+    year = "2023"
+}